SekerDAO/Usul/README.md

 - TW024 "cannot undelegate votes until all proposals are finalized"
 - TW025 "cannot end voting if proposal is not finalized"
 - TW026 "voter has already ended voting for proposal"
+- TW027 "only the Gnosis Safe may enter Roles function"
+- TW028 "must be a member to execute role module"
+- TW029 "target address is not authorized for role"
 ```